AchintyaGupta2763/my-ai-girlfriend/README.md

 # Lily AI – An Online Girlfriend

-## For all those peolple who could afford the subcriptions based ai model or couldn't get a girlfriend in real life (just kidding, this is just my attempt to replicate a high end girlfriend simulator in less resources)
+## For all those people who could afford the subscriptions based ai model or couldn't get a girlfriend in real life (just kidding, this is just my attempt to replicate a high end girlfriend simulator in less resources)

 ### Drawbacks :- vey slow in response and processing due heavy reliance on cpu and absence of gpu